-Donor-funded Scholarship Programs are financial assistance programs funded by private individuals and organizations.
-These programs are managed by Scholarship and Financial Assistance units in different campuses of the University.
+Donor-funded Scholarship Programs are financial assistance programs funded by private individuals and other organizations.
+Different campuses of the University manage these programs.

-Applicants to donor-funded scholarship programs are required to submit application forms to Scholarship and Financial Assistance units in their campus.

-To process applications, Scholarship Affairs personnel use the information submitted by students in SFA Online.
-Slots are assigned to SFA Online applicants that match the requirements provided in the donor-funded scholarship program guidelines.
+Applicants to donor-funded scholarship programs must submit application forms to Scholarship and Financial Assistance units on their campus.
+To process applications, Scholarship personnel use the information submitted by students in SLAS Online.
+Slots are assigned to SLAS Online applicants that match the requirements provided in the donor-funded scholarship program guidelines.